sokrypton/ColabDesign/af/README.md

 - `num_recycles` - max number of recycles to use during design (for denovo proteins we find 0 is often enough)
 - `recycle_model` - When `num_recycles` > 0:
   - *average* - compute loss at each recycle and average gradients.
 (Recommend).
+  - *last* - only use gradients from last recycle.
   - *add_prev* - average the logits (dgram, plddt, pae) across all recycles.
-  - *last* - only use gradients from last recycle.
-(NOT recommended, unless you want to start with 0 and increase later).
-  - *backprop* - backprop through all recycles (NOT recommended)
+  - *backprop* - backprop through all recycles.
 #### How do I control which model params are used during design?
 By default all five models are used during optimization.
 If `num_models` > 1, then multiple params are evaluated at each iteration and the gradients/losses are averaged.
 Each iteration a random set of model params are used unless `model_sample=False`.